African humid period: Additional manifestations in the Sahara

 The expanded vegetation and soil formation stabilized previously active dunes, eventually giving rise to the present-day draa dunes in the Great Sand Sea of Egypt for example, although there is uncertainty about whether this stabilization was widespread.
-Soil development and biological activity in soils are attested in the Acacus Mountains and the Mesak Settafet area of Libya, but evidence of soil formation/pedogenesis such as bog iron are described from other parts of the Sahara as well.
+Soil development and biological activity in soils are attested in the Acacus Mountains and the Mesak Settafet area of Libya, but evidence of soil formation/pedogenesis such as bog iron or kaolinite formation are described from other parts of the Sahara and Sahel as well.
 In the Selima Sand Sheet, the landscape underwent erosional truncation and bioturbation.
 Erosion by increased runoff delayed soil development until after a few millennia after the onset of the AHP.
 The Central and Southern Sahara saw the development of alluvial deposits while sebkha deposits are known from the Western Sahara.
 Lightning strikes into soil left lightning-altered rocks in parts of the Central Sahara.